 - 2. Press the "SCAN" button (1) or tune the radio manually until the desired station frequency is displayed. - 3.
 Press one of the preset buttons (7) for at least 1.5 seconds to store the frequency.
 The frequency of the station will flash once on the display at this time.
+If the button is pressed for less than 1.5 seconds, the preceding selection will remain in memory.

-- If the connection between the radio and battery is broken for any reason such as vehicle maintenance or radio removal, all stations stored in the preset buttons are cleared.
-If this occurs, it is necessary to reset the preset buttons. - If a cell phone is placed near the radio, it may cause the radio to emit noise when it receives calls.
+If the connection between the radio and battery is broken for any reason such as vehicle maintenance or radio removal, all stations stored in the preset buttons are cleared.
+If this occurs, it is necessary to reset the preset buttons.

+If a mobile telephone is placed near the radio, it may cause the radio to emit noise when it receives calls.
 This noise does not indicate a radio fault.